sychen0315/stat159-HW/data/README.md

 This folder includes the original dataset and outputs from running files in the code directory.

-* [Advertising.csv](http://www-bcf.usc.edu/%7Egareth/ISL/Advertising.csv): data set used to fit our linear regression model
+* [Advertising.csv](http://www-bcf.usc.edu/%7Egareth/ISL/Advertising.csv): data used to fit our linear regression model

-* eda-output.txt: a text file containing the summary statistics of TV advertising budgets and Sales from our dataset
+* eda-output.txt: a text file containing the summary statistics of TV advertising budgets and Sales

 * regression.RData: R's binary format file containing the regression objects.